How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 WowAddons Product Addons Plugin for WooCommerce

-The process begins by installing and activating WowAddons through the plugin installation library in WordPress.
+The process begins by installing and activating WowAddons through the WordPress plugin installation library.

 Once you’re in your WordPress menu, you’ll notice a new item labeled WowAddons.
 Go ahead and click on it, then hit “Create Addon” from the top bar.